praneethtota/Adaptive-Utility-Agent/whitepaper_v05.md

 toward near-zero by cycles 3–4 in the agent arm, while the baseline holds at the baseline injection rate throughout.
 The `cross_session_flip` type shows the slowest suppression, consistent with the cross-session check requiring more accumulated assertion store history to fire reliably.

+[Figure: Figure A.8 — Contradiction detection rate over cycles: five-cycle comparison (agent vs baseline) and ten-cycle stability run.
+The baseline rate is zero by construction (no detector).
+The agent rate falls from 23% in cycle 1 to ~15% by cycle 5 as the assertions store accumulates and error suppression takes effect; the stability run shows further descent to 6% by cycle 7.]

 ---